darkaico/strava-viewer/README.md

 STRAVA_API_CLIENT_SECRET=<strava api client secret>
 STRAVA_API_REFRESH_TOKEN=<strava api refresh token>
 STRAVA_CLUB_ID=<strava club id>
+# Optional in case you want to test it locally, otherwise its being updated in docker-compose file
+REDIS_URL=redis://localhost:6379
 ```

 To make things easier to test in local env im using [python-dotenv](https://github.com/theskumar/python-dotenv) so you could create a new file called `.env` under `strava_extensions` folder (there is an `.env.example` you could us as example).